 Sylvan’s study skills program in Nevada can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
-Through our program, kids in grades 4-12 can develop practical life management, critical thinking and problem solving skills, enabling them to manage their schoolwork and schedules more effectively.
-As your child learns tools and techniques that can be used in and beyond school, you'll see his or her confidence grow!
-We're ready to equip your child for success: simply contact your local Sylvan in Nevada to get started or to find out more.
+Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
+There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
+It's time to equip your child for success: get started today by contacting your local Sylvan in Nevada.

 From Grade 4 to High School Graduation and Beyond

-- How to ace the all-important college admission essay.
+- How to successfully apply for college and write a compelling admission essay.

-- Job interview preparation, including how to write an effective resume and cover letter.
+- Job interview preparation techniques, including how to create a resume that works.